British Heart Foundation: Animal research

+The BHF has also funded animal research.
+In June 2011, Animal Aid targeted BHF and several other health charities in a series of newspaper advertisements urging the public not to donate to the organizations under the pretence of funding experiments on animals.
+The pressure group argued that 100 dogs had died since 1988 during the experiments.
+The BHF said it funds animal research only after grant applications have gone through an independent peer review and follows the three Rs principles when considering such grants.

 Centres of Regenerative Medicine

 In 2013 the BHF committed to funding three multi-institution Centres of Regenerative Medicine, investing £7.5 million over four years to fund scientists looking for new treatments for heart failure.

 BHF Clinical Research Collaborative

 The British Heart Foundation Clinical Research Collaborative was launched in 2019, hosted by the British Cardiovascular Society.
 Designed to support the planning of high-quality national cardiovascular research, it brings together professional societies, research groups and patient and public involvement to better coordinate and prioritise research efforts.
 It also launched a fund to support the development of clinical research in cardiovascular disease, providing grants from £5,000-20,000, and all topic ideas will be considered.

 Other patients and public activities include: